TIBCOSoftware/snappy-examples/README.md

 snappy> select count(*) AS adCount, geo from aggrAdImpressions group by geo order by adCount desc limit 20;
 -- Find total uniques for a certain Ad grouped on geography snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20;

--- You can also run the above queries on the sampled data (approximate queries) by specifying error and confidence clause snappy> select count(*) AS adCount, geo from sampledAdImpressions group by geo order by adCount desc limit 20 with error 0.10 confidence 0.95 ;
+-- You can also run the above queries on the sampled data (approximate queries) by specifying error and confidence clause.
+-- If error fraction exceeds 0.20, you will get an error limit exceeded exception. snappy> select count(*) AS adCount, geo from aggrAdImpressions group by geo order by adCount desc limit 20 with error 0.20 confidence 0.95 ;
-snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20 with error 0.10 confidence 0.95 ;
+snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20 with error 0.20 confidence 0.95 ;

+-- You can still view the sample table data directly without specifying error and confidence clauses snappy>  select sum(uniques) AS totalUniques, geo from sampledAdImpressions where publisher='publisher11' group by geo order by totalUniques desc;
+-- check the size of sample table snappy> select count(*) as sample_cnt from sampledAdImpressions;

 ```